 So what lessons may be drawn from these anti-‘Nazi’ attacks, which seem to be intensifying?

 Upon years of reflection, my feelings are as follows.

 The dominant educational and cultural institutions today purport there to be an unparalleled, incomparable set of evils in human history: National Socialism, Adolf Hitler, and Germany between 1933-1945.

 Put simply, Adolf Hitler is a comprehensively dehumanised figure.
-From this point of complete and irredeemable dehumanisation, comes the follow up: how can we stop his wicked ideology from ever re-emerging?
+From this point of complete and irredeemable dehumanisation, comes the logical follow up: how can we stop his wicked ideology from ever re-emerging?

 The favoured answer seems to be by socially, emotionally, financially and physically attacking anyone remotely resembling or adjacent to German National Socialism.
 Just as how advocates of universal health-care, the welfare state and workers rights can be associated with Stalinism; today, a similar connection that contemporary nationalists, conservatives, and all unashamed white people share with National Socialism, serves to justify ‘Nazi’ attacks and their ensuing dispossession.

 Take the Leftist support for ‘punching Nazis’.
 This first gained traction in 2017, after Richard Spencer was punched at the time of Donald Trump’s inauguration.
 Tellingly, Spencer said “I’m not a Neo-Nazi” before being cowardly assailed–for being a ‘Nazi’.